oauth-io/sdk-php/README.md

 OAuth that just works !

-This SDK allows you to use OAuth.io's server-side flow from a PHP backend, to handle access tokens from your server instead of directly from your front-end.
+This SDK allows you to use OAuth.io from a PHP backend, to handle access tokens from your server instead of directly from your front-end.

-You can use it with one of our front-end SDKs ([JavaScript][1], [PhoneGap][2], [iOs][3], [Android][4]), which will handle the user input for the OAuth flow.

-The current version of the SDK is `0.2.0`.
+The current version of the SDK is `0.3.0`.
 Older versions are deprecated.

 You can also get nightlies by checking out our `develop` branch.

+To get more information about this SDK and its method, please refer to its [reference documentation](https://oauth.io/docs/api-reference/server/php) on OAuth.io.

 Features
 --------